Please note: Viewing with a "smart phone" may be challenging; it's best to view with a desk top computer with a larger screen.

 The FM "capture affect" is relied on for these areas.

-This means the stronger (and closer) System transmitter will override the other transmitter that's further away from you.
+This means the stronger (and closer) repeater transmitter will override the other transmitter that's further away from you.

 Also, try switching to the .45 pair; which was installed to help with this issue.